Hello!

 Because the Daily Respite is funded entirely by subscribers.

-So far, enough readers see value in these daily emails to pay for their subscription.
-That allows me to keep this job that I love very much.
-And as long as that remains the case, I will continue to make the Respite emails free.
+Subscriber support has kept this heart beating, without pause, for more than six years.
+As long as that remains the case, I will continue to make the Respite emails free.
 Nobody’s economic status should dictate whether or not they have access to relief.

 However.